itsusif/itsusif/README.md

 - Typed away with TypeScript for super-smooth coding adventures.
 - Dockerized apps for easy peasy deployment and managed web servers with Nginx.
 - Rocked Git to collaborate on projects like a pro.
+- Tracked coding hours with WakaTime, optimizing productivity and coding efficiency.

 ---